waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

   - a parameter's value is only editable if `computed` is False

+  - if a parameter context is `computed`, it must have an associated "compute" function in the p.core.parametrics module's 'COMPUTES' dict, which will be used to recompute the parameter's value (typically by recursively rolling up the values of that parameter from the assembled product's components.

   - FUTURE PLAN:  a parameter can be "specified", "computed", "correlated"

     + specified:  "fixed" (within the context)